GEICO vs. Safeco: Which company is best for you?

 Based on the rates below, GEICO offers lower premiums than Safeco on average.
 However, this can vary from person to person, so it's always a good idea to get quotes from many different insurers to see which policy is most affordable.

-If you have very poor credit, GEICO could be a better option for you.
-On average, GEICO offers lower rates than safeco for drivers with credit scores of less than 580.
-Drivers with exceptional credit — a score of 800 or better — should opt for GEICO, which typically beats safeco by $591 per year.
-Check out average insurance rates by credit tier for safeco and GEICO below.
+If you have very poor credit, GEICO could be the way to go.
+On average, GEICO offers more affordable rates than Safeco for drivers with credit scores of less than 580.
+Drivers with outstanding credit — a score of 800 or better — should consider GEICO as well, offering lower rates by $591.
+View common insurance rates by credit level for Safeco and GEICO below.

 |Very Poor (300-579)||$2,051||$5,308|

 Auto insurance data methodology

 The auto insurance rates published in this guide are based on the results of The Zebra's State of Insurance car insurance pricing analysis.
 This analysis of more than 83 million insurance rates spans every U.S. ZIP code, using a sample user profile: a 30-year-old single male driver with a Honda Accord, good credit and full coverage at these levels: